Prior sample size extensions for assessing prior impact and prior--likelihood discordance: A General Formulation of Prior Sample Size

-On the other hand, when there is no detectable conflict, e.g., when the prior $\pi_2$ comes from a well-conducted previous experiment for the same parameter, the information in the prior should stay about the same regardless of the information in the likelihood function.
-Consequently, $M'_{12}(I)$ will be approximately zero.
-This interpretation is most obvious when we notice that $\lim_{I\rightarrow \infty}M_{12}(I)/I=\lim_{I\rightarrow\infty}M'_{12}(I)$ by L'H\^opital's rule when $M_{12}\rightarrow\infty$, and that we can write $I+M_{12}(I)=I[1+R_{12}(I)]$, where $R_{12}(I)=M_{12}(I)/I \ge -1$ (because $M_{12}(I)\ge -I$).
-Hence $M'_{12}(I)$ for large $I$ is an approximation of the direct measure $R_{12}(I), $ the percentage of information gained or lost, depending on when the prior information adds ($R_{12}(k)>0$) or subtracts $(R_{12}(k)<0)$ due to prior-likelihood conflict, For example $R(100)=-0.3$ means that although the likelihood function was based on 100 data points, the contradictory information from the prior would cost us about $30\%$ of the data, i.e., our inference result will have approximately the same uncertainty as the posterior inference based on 70 data points and the baseline prior.
+On the other hand, when there is no detectable discordance, e.g., when the prior $\pi$ comes from a (exchangeable) previous experiment on the same $\theta_0$, the information in the prior should stay about the same regardless of the information in the likelihood function.
+Hence $M'(I)$ will be approximately zero.
+This interpretation is most obvious when we notice that $\lim_{I\rightarrow \infty}M(I)/I=\lim_{I\rightarrow\infty}M'(I)$ by L'H\^opital's rule if $M(I)\rightarrow\infty$, and that $I+M(I)=I[1+R(I)]$, where $R(I)=M(I)/I$.
+Hence $M'(I)$, for large $I$, approximates the direct measure $R(I)$, \textit{the information gained or lost due to the prior relative to that in the likelihood.} Therefore, when the information in the likelihood grows but the prior information stays about the same, $M'(I)\approx R(I)\approx0$ for large $I$, i.e., the prior information is negligible asymptotically.